hchiam/learning-react-apollo/README.md

 - "manually" update the local cache query upon mutation, to override old Apollo local cache
 - refetch queries with `useQuery`'s `refetch` when `useMutation` `onCompleted`

-  - (like when you want to update UI in the FE after deleting some DB data in the BE)
+  - (like when, after deleting some DB data in the BE, you want to update the UI in the FE)

+- refetch queries with `useMutation`'s `refetchQueries` option
 - access the Apollo client with `useApolloClient` or `new ApolloClient` (both give you a promise that you need to `.then` and `.catch`)

 ## Apollo setup: